haytherecharlie/habichat-classic/README.md

 4. Go to app and run `firebase login`, `firebase init`
 5. Choose the project that was created and select services.

+## Branding the project

+1. perform a global search for `APP-CONFIG-`
+2. replace all values with the content you prefer.